PelagicCreatures/sargasso/README.md

 ### Why?

 Progressive Web Apps and modern websites need a HIJAX scheme to load pages that is integrated with and can manage element behavior.
-The big name frameworks out there at the moment are not a very good fit for the work I am doing so I decided to roll my own and.
+The big name frameworks out there at the moment are not a very good fit for the work I am doing so I decided to roll my own to investigate the current state of browser capabilities.

 ```npm install @pelagiccreatures/sargasso --save```